-When you became a carer your social circle may have decreased, you have less time on your hands and other priorities.
+When you became a carer your social circle may have decreased, and you have less time on your hands and other priorities.
 You may have had to reduce hours at work or leave your employment altogether where you had lots of social connections which have now disappeared.
-The extra costs of caring and fall in income many carers face may mean you cannot afford social activities anymore.
-It can also feel like no-body understands your situation which amplifies feelings of loneliness and social isolation.
+The extra costs of caring and the fall in income many carers face may mean you cannot afford social activities anymore.
+It can also feel like nobody understands your situation which amplifies feelings of loneliness and social isolation.

 The desire for social connections is inherent in us all but that does not mean maintaining or gaining new friendships is easy.
 Developing and maintaining good friendships takes effort.
 The enjoyment and comfort friendship can provide, however, makes the investment worthwhile.

 This might be a good time to stop and reflect on what you want from social connections?
-Is it somebody to talk to who you can relate to about a specific thing such as your caring role.
+Is it somebody to talk to who you can relate about a specific thing such as your caring role?
 Is it escapism, somebody you can connect with who you can do an activity with?
 Identifying your own interests and hobbies is a great place to start.
 What kind of personalities are you naturally comfortable around?

 It's never too late to build new friendships or reconnect with old friends.
 Investing time in making friends and strengthening your friendships can pay off in better health and a brighter outlook for years to come.

 This video from Be More Us was launched in 2018 by the charity Campaign to End Loneliness.
 The Campaign to End Loneliness was founded in 2011 and was the first organisation in the UK dedicated to tackling loneliness.
 The video highlights how easy it can be to make new social connections if we had the inhibitions of a child.
 Take a look at some tips and ideas from the Campaign to End Loneliness if you are feeling lonely.